 I also maintain a blog about software development, project management and freelancing.

-iOS development is what I specialize in, but I also have a good knowledge of server backend technologies.
+iOS and Android development is what I specialize in, but I also have a good knowledge of server backend technologies.
 Sometimes the client already has the server and the backend developer.
 Then we’re working together to architect and build an API to the server.
 In most cases, it’s a REST API (JSON), but I also have a great experience with WebSockets for realtime data transmitting.

 Payment processing integrations